johnfedoruk/bangular/aio/content/guide/form-validation.md

 The corresponding `ForbiddenValidatorDirective` serves as a wrapper around the `forbiddenNameValidator`.

-Angular recognizes the directive's role in the validation process because the directive registers itself with the `NG_VALIDATORS` provider, a provider with an extensible collection of validators.
+Bangular recognizes the directive's role in the validation process because the directive registers itself with the `NG_VALIDATORS` provider, a provider with an extensible collection of validators.

 <code-example path="form-validation/src/app/shared/forbidden-name.directive.ts" region="directive-providers" title="shared/forbidden-name.directive.ts (providers)" linenums="false">
 </code-example>

-The directive class then implements the `Validator` interface, so that it can easily integrate with Angular forms.
+The directive class then implements the `Validator` interface, so that it can easily integrate with Bangular forms.
 Here is the rest of the directive to help you get an idea of how it all comes together:

 <code-example path="form-validation/src/app/shared/forbidden-name.directive.ts" region="directive" title="shared/forbidden-name.directive.ts (directive)">